 Why it matters: Transformers have been used in reinforcement learning, but as agents, not as world models.
 In this work, a transformer acted as a world model — it learned to simulate a game or environment — in a relatively sample-efficient way (100,000 examples).
 A similar approach could lead to high-performance, sample-efficient simulators.

 We're thinking: The initial success of Atari-playing models was exciting partly because the reinforcement learning approach didn’t require building or using a model of the game.
-A model-free reinforcement learning approach to solving Atari is a surprising turn of events.
+A model-based reinforcement learning approach to solving Atari is a surprising turn of events.

 Research: New tools explore bias in image generators

 Tools developed by Hugging Face and Leipzig University help users to detect social biases in three widely used AI image generators.
 (MIT Technology Review)